-If after the succession proceedings have been concluded, new assets of the testator which were not included in the inventory, or new assets of the community property or estate, are found, or when the executor failed to distribute certain inventoried assets, there may be an additional partition if there are several interested legatees.
-In this act discussion may arise regarding the existence of persons with equal or better rights who did not come forward in the succession proceeding.
-In that case, they must file an action to claim their inheritance right against whoever holds it, through a proceeding known as a demand for probate of the decedent's estate.
+After the succession proceedings have been concluded, if new assets of the testator that were not included in the inventory, or new assets of community property or the estate, are found, or if the executor failed to distribute certain inventoried assets, there may be additional partitioning if there are several interested legatees.
+At this stage, a discussion may arise regarding the existence of persons with equal or better rights who did not come forward in the succession proceeding.
+In this case, they must file an action to claim their inheritance right against whoever holds it through a proceeding known as a demand for probate of the decedent's estate.

-The other procedure for the liquidation of the succession, that is, the processing of the liquidation before a notary public, may be carried out in all cases, provided the heirs, legatees, surviving spouse or assignees thereof, are fully capable and act by joint agreement.
+The other procedure for the liquidation of succession, that is, the formalisation of liquidation before a notary public, may be carried out in all cases, provided the heirs, legatees, surviving spouse or assignees are fully capable and act by joint agreement.